General Undergraduate Admission Requirements

 School of Nursing Admission Requirements

 Admission to the university does not guarantee admission into the School of Nursing.
-Students interested in being considered for admission into a School of Nursing BSN program must indicate their desire on their application to the university.
+Students interested in being considered for admission into the nursing major must indicate their desire on their application to the university.

-Applicants will be reviewed by the School of Nursing Admissions Committee for possible admission into the university as well as the BSN program.
+Applicants will first be reviewed by the Office of Undergraduate Admissions for general admission to APU.
+If an applicant meets the minimum requirements for consideration for the BSN program, they will then be reviewed by the School of Nursing Admissions Committee for possible admission into the BSN program.

 Applicants who are not accepted into one of the School of Nursing BSN programs may still be admitted to the university.
 These applicants may consider coursework in preparation for application to the Entry-Level Master’s in Nursing program (ELM) designed for students who have completed a baccalaureate degree in another major but are interested in pursuing a career in nursing.